 Questions to ask the health care team

-What side effects are common from the hormone therapy treatment you are recommending for me?
+What side effects are common from the hormone therapy you are recommending for my cancer treatment?

 When is it likely that side effects will occur?
 How often?

 How long will side effects last?
 Could any of them be permanent?